TakuruChen/MidtermProject/README.md

-# MidtermProject
-progress till now
+# Super Resolution through NE

-* read.m contain the main stream of the program, including
+* main process of the program, including

-   * reading in
+   * read in image
    * transfer to yiq
-   * calculate the derivative of the metrix
+   * calculate the derivative of the matrix
    * get the patch
+   * find k-nearest neighbours
+   * calculate the weights and reconstruct images

+* make.m:  read images and get features
+* Knnsearch.m & Knn_search.m: find k-nearest neighbours
+* Recover,m:  Reconstruct images
-* derivative.m contains  the code calculate the derivative of the metrix
+* derivative.m:  calculate the derivative of the matrix

-* patchup.m patch the metrix up and make the features into four metrxi
+* patchup.m:  patch the matrix up

-   every metrix corresponds to one type of feature
+* getmeans.m:  calculate means of vectors in matrix
+* make_train.m:  get basic images by simple interpolation